Effects of eating frequency on metabolic rate.

 A higher frequency of food consumption can be beneficial in preserving muscle tissue.

-When comparing 3 meals against 14 meals per day (an extreme case), it was found that despite the same number of calories and no difference in metabolic rate.
+When comparing three meals against 14 meals per day (an extreme case), it was found that despite the same number of calories and no difference in metabolic rate.

-However, an intervention in obese individuals noted that when four meals were consumed daily, there is no difference in weight loss when consuming 80% of its casein in one meal relative to pulsing whey in four 25% meals. with the casein group.
+However, intervention in obese individuals noted that when four meals were consumed daily, there was no difference in weight loss when consuming 80% of its casein in one meal relative to pulsing whey in four 25% meals with the casein group.

 This group outperformed the whey group in the final duration of the nitrogen retention test.
-This latest study observed higher protein oxidation and synthesis rates with whey, but a trend toward nitrogen retention (muscle mass retention) with casein.
+This latest study observed higher protein oxidation and synthesis rates with whey but a trend toward casein’s nitrogen retention (muscle mass retention).

-Theoretically, it is possible that more meals a day improve nitrogen retention, but a recent human study on the subject suggests that staying in a postprandial state is more important (which can be done with slower or more frequently absorbed proteins, or both) .
+Theoretically, more meals a day may improve nitrogen retention.
+Still, a recent human study suggests that staying in a postprandial state is more important (which can be done with slower or more frequently absorbed proteins, or both).

-One of the aforementioned studies did observe better glycemic control, as assessed by glucose AUC, in the group of 3 meals a day relative to 14 meals.
+One of the studies above did observe better glycemic control, as assessed by glucose AUC, in the group of 3 meals a day relative to 14 meals.

-This has been seen before when comparing 2 meals per day versus 12, where the lower frequency appears to have better glycemic control.
+This has been seen before when comparing two meals per day versus 12, where the lower frequency appears to have better glycemic control.